AntaresSimulatorTeam/antares-xpansion/docs/user-guide/get-started/settings-definition.md

 Positive integer, specifying the `solver`'s log severity.
 Default value: `0`.

-For now two log levels are avalaible:
+For now two log levels are available:

  - If `log_level = 0`: basic solver logs are printed.